VAIOT/lottery-smartcontract/README.md

 The RaffleWinnerPicker has a very similiar functionality to the Raffle contract with one main difference - the contract does not payout any money to the winners.
 The contract is strictly for opening up lotteries without money, adding participants of the giveaway and finding X amount of winners using the VRF Chainlink technology.

+The RaffleERC20 contract is used for storing ERC20 and ERC721 during the lottery.
+Users are able to send both ERC20 and ERC721 tokens to this smart contract for safekeeping and after the lottery has ended, our back-end service will call transferERC20 to send ERC20 tokens to winners or transferERC721 to send ERC721 tokens to the winners.

 This is a hardhat repository.
 Before doing anything run

 ```bash